Nut roast isn't just for veggies – when it's cooked like this, everyone will want some this Christmas

-It’s not an exact science and you can be quite flexible about what you put into it as long as the staple ingredients – nuts, breadcrumbs, herbs and something to bind it all together – are there.
+Making a nut roast isn't an exact science and you can be quite flexible about what you put into it as long as the staple ingredients – nuts, breadcrumbs, herbs and something to bind it all together – are all there.

-Try using pulses or lentils instead of breadcrumbs (or half-and-half).
-Haricots, kidney beans or a can of good old baked beans in tomato sauce are all excellent additions, and are a good substitute for breadcrumbs if you’re already serving stuffing.
+Try using pulses or lentils instead of breadcrumbs (or a half-and-half mixture).
+Haricots or kidney beans are excellent additions too, and are a good substitute for breadcrumbs if you’re already serving stuffing.